nibble-arts/LOCO-CAN_Software/README.md

 The structure with a bus system makes it easy to expand the contruction with additional functions.
 New modules, i.e. for light, controlling servos or measuring corrent, only need to be hooked into the CAN-line.

-## Power Supply

-The Modules are connected with 4-pin cables using MICRO MATE-N-LOK connectors.
-The cables have a supply line with a voltage of +6 up to +30 Volts.
-The supply can be provided through the modules that have got supply connectors (vertical 2-pin MICRO MATE-N-LOK connector).
-The motor module supplies directly from the motor driver.

-All supply connectors have a diode, so the input voltages on places in the network can be different.
-The supply voltage on the bus will be the highest value.
-The operation voltage for internal function of the modules is created onboard.

-So it is possible to connect two locomotives with 12 Volt and 24 Volt batteries without any problem.
-All connected units have a common GND level.
-When using the CAN-supply for LED-lights, it is important to have the big voltage range in mind.
-Best is to use a current regulator for the LEDs.

-**It is not recommended to use the CAN-Connector for supply of the bus.**

 # Configuration
 **This functionality is not yet implemented**